Bridge House Estates and the Bridge Mark

 As shown in the image above, the Bridge Mark consists of a circle over a saltire, or letter X, with the lower points of the X joined to form a base and the circle surmounted by a cross pattée.
 Over the centuries, slightly differing versions of the mark have appeared, with or without serifs capping the ascenders of the saltire, and with the cross pattée taking various forms.

 Each of the City of London bridges has one or more Bridge Marks engraved somewhere upon it or embossed on a plaque, as do properties owned by the Bridge House Estates.
-The mark also appears on flags flying at Tower Bridge, as seen in the photo below.
+The mark also appears on flags flying at Tower Bridge.